UofA-SPEAR/software/README.md

 Note: ROS Kinetic requires the python 2 versions of all modules.

 ## Clone this repository and unpack

 After installing dependencies, clone this repo and run the `unpack.sh` command located within.

 This will setup your catkin workspace for development.

 You must `source ~/.bashrc` for the changes made by `unpack.sh` to take effect.

+## Developing and Building

+The `unpack.sh` script will symlink all the source files to a catkin workspace located at `~/ros`.
+You can work in this directory and when you need to build, either run `catkin_make` in the `~/ros` directory or simply run `./build.bash` from this directory which will handle things for you.

 ## “Permission Denied” errors when running roslaunch or roscore

 Run the following 2 commands:
 `sudo rosdep fix-permissions`
 `rosdep update`